Live Comfortably in Retirement

 - No income and flexible credit requirements

-Other types of reverse mortgages include single-purpose and proprietary.
-Offered by some state, local, and non-profit agencies, single-purpose mortgages can be used for one lender-specified purpose, including home improvements, repairs or property taxes.
-Proprietary reverse mortgages are backed by private lenders and are usually for higher-value homes, allowing the borrower to qualify for more funds than current conforming loan limits.
+Other types of reverse mortgage loans include single-purpose and proprietary.
+Offered by some state, local, and non-profit agencies, single-purpose mortgage loans can be used for one lender-specified purpose, including home improvements, repairs or property taxes.
+Proprietary reverse mortgage loans are backed by private lenders and are usually for higher-value homes, allowing the borrower to qualify for more funds than current conforming loan limits.

 - Occupy the property as a primary residence

 - No delinquent federal tax debt